lemueljay/turing_machine_simulator/README.md

 ---

+## 🧠 A Work in Progress

+There’s still a lot to improve and iterate on.
+I’m continuing to build this project as time allows, and I’m open to **feedback**, **suggestions**, and even wild ideas from fellow enthusiasts!
+Feel free to open an issue, fork the repo, or just reach out if you find it interesting.

+---

 ## 🚀 Get Involved

 If you're studying automata theory or building your own simulator, feel free to reach out for a collab!